juliaguida/oystercard/apprenticeship_module_outlines.md

 ## Week 7: MakersBnB

 During this week, you'll work in teams to [build a program according to a specification][makersbnb].
-Technically, a lot of what you do will be a recap of the preceeding weeks.
+Technically, a lot of what you do will be a recap of the preceding weeks.

 ### This module's main goals